harushimo/CHIFP/README.md

 ## Kick-off meeting agenda/notes

 The [kick-off notes/agenda](kick-off-agenda-notes.md) that Greg put together are available.
 We'll add other notes as they come in.
 Alternatively, if you have your own notes you like to add, feel free!
+Just ping Hari or Andy for access.